YuRui8879/MRASleepNet/README.md

 # MRASleepNet

-## Cite
+## Description

 This repository provides the code for "MRASleepNet: A multi-resolution attention network for sleep stage classification using single-channel EEG"

 Our work now was Accepted by the Journal of Neural Engineering.
-If you want to cite this article, please use ""
+If you want to cite this article, please use the Citation section (at the end of README).

-## Description
+## Method

 ### Overall